ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Sending events
 --------------

-The player can be controlled from javascript by sending events (e.g. to pause it or change the volume).
+The player can be controlled from JavaScript by sending events (e.g. to pause it or change the volume).
 Sending events to the player is done through the *sendEvent()* call.
 Some of the event need a parameter and some don't.
 Here's a few examples:

 .. code-block:: html